polkadot-evm/seeding/README.md

   clear.
 Participations are better encouraged because all motions / RFCs matters to nearly everyone.

-The only real drawback we know so far about small collectives is the **maintenance burden** -- at this moment, all collectives require separate runtime pallets and also requiring runtime upgrade.
+The only real drawback we know so far about small collectives is the **maintenance burden**.
+At this moment, all collectives require separate runtime pallets and also requiring runtime upgrade.
-The technology should serve the community, instead of the other way around, and we plan to address this by developing a separate set of pallets that can host multiple collectives, with sub-treasury and salary features.
+As we expect at least a dozen new collectives in the near future, this is not scalable.
+We plan to address this by helping the Fellowship to develop a separate set of pallets that can host multiple collectives, with sub-treasury and salary features.
 Proposing a new collective becomes a runtime config change, instead of a runtime upgrade.

 ### A flat or a deep ranking system